SkafteNicki/dtu_mlops/s10_extra/design.md

 {: .warning }
 > Module is still under development

-# Designing MLOps pipelines

-> Machine learning engineering is 10% machine learning and 90% engineering.
+"Machine learning engineering is 10% machine learning and 90% engineering." - *Chip Huyen*
-> *Chip Huyen*

 We highly recommend that you read the book
 *Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications* by Chip Huyen which gives